wptrainingteam/learn-wp-content/tutorials/wp-multisite-02-manage-a-network.md

 1. Manage a WordPress multisite network
 2. Create and manage sub sites
 3. Allow users to register their own sub sites
-4. Export a subsite into a single site
-5. Convert a multisite network back to a single site install

 ## Outline